DeAI-Artist/Linkis/README.md

 For a detailed analysis of the consensus framework in the L1 layer, including BFT safety and liveness proofs, refer to the paper, "[The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)" and its corresponding [Tendermint GitHub repo](https://github.com/tendermint/tendermint).

-_NOTE: This is only the dev version of Tendermint, both in the L1 and L2 implementations, for testnet purposes.
-As the project moves further, more features in both layers are to be included, and major upgrades compared to the current ones are to be expected.
-For contribution, see [our security policy](SECURITY.md).
+_NOTE: This is only the dev version of MintAI core, both in the L1 and L2 implementations, for testnet purposes.
+As the project progresses, we are excited to include more features in both layers and anticipate major upgrades compared to the current versions.
+We warmly welcome any kind of contributions!
+For more information, see [our contribution policy](SECURITY.md)._